 Language of the Half Term

-Every half term, we have a focus language that reflects the cultures of children within our school.
+Every half term, we learn key words in a focus language to engage the children in different cultures.
 Via a fantastic website, we hear native speakers saying introductory phrases and key words, which we then try to copy with proper pronunciation - sometimes harder than it seems!

 Here are our focus languages for this year: